Computer Science

 The course material is divided into five modules.
 Each module starts with a motivating application then goes into techniques related to that application and the theory behind those techniques.
 Each module ends with one or more fairly deep applications based on the material.

-These modules are: Computers and Computing: Numbers, Circuits, and Logic; Cryptography: Integers and Modular Arithmetic; Combinatorics: Sets, Counting, and Probability; Algorithmic Analysis: Searching and Sorting; Networks: Graphs and Trees
+These modules are: Computers and Computing: Numbers, Circuits, and Logic; Cryptography: Integers and Modular Arithmetic; Combinatorics: Sets, Counting, and Probability; Algorithmic Analysis: Searching and Sorting; Networks: Graphs and Trees.

 Computer Science 201: Business Computing